 The best 10 heritage photos will be published in a special post in my blog on 28th March.
 The photo will be credited to you and your website/chosen social media channel can be linked.
 In addition, you will receive a separate email from me with the promo code of the city that you have chosen from GPSmyCity.

-Are you planning a trip to Kuala Lumpur?
-How about booking your accommodation here?
+Planning a trip to Kuala Lumpur?
+Let’s book your accommodation here:

 This post contains affiliate links, which means that if you click through and make a purchase, I will receive a small commission, at no extra cost to you.
 All opinions shared in this post are my own.